horrorfodrasz/Tkinter_GUI_designer/README.md

 v1.0    it can save/load default parameters with widget selections

-v1.1    improved Comobox, Optionmenu and Radio
+v1.1    improved Combobox, Optionmenu and Radio

 v1.2    Treeview added, scrollbar supported in case of Canvas and Treeview, minor bug fixes